saleor/saleor-app-cms/CONTRIBUTING.md

 > **Important!**
 >
 > Managing the tokens from the UI doesn't work yet.
-However, if you add the type as described, the feature will work for your adapter, once we add it.
+However, if you add the type as described, the feature will work for your provider, once we add it.

 Then add your created type to the `CMSProviderConfig`, as well as update the `defaultCmsProviderConfig` variable.

 > 🙏 This part will be improved in the near future, don't worry.

-8. Go to `/src/components/ConfigurationForm.tsx` and update the `schema` with validation for your adapter (currently only supports the `enabled` field).
+8. Go to `/src/components/ConfigurationForm.tsx` and update the `schema` with validation for your provider (currently only supports the `enabled` field).

 ---